Kelly McMullen, Director

 Last year, one of our two honorees, Donald Dubois, at the age of 100 years old, was the state wide senior of the year.Donald passed away in 2014.His family accompanied him to the Albany celebration last spring and told me how meaningful the honor was and how special the opportunity to be together in this way was for Donald and the family alike.

 I encourage you to nominate a notable senior in your life or that you have admired from a far.
 Please use the link above to print out a nomination form.

 Don’t hesitate to call with questions at 845-340-3578.

 These FREE workshops are for people living with a chronic disease and their caregivers.
 Illnesses such as asthma, blood pressure, arthritis, diabetes and heart disease are typical conditions that participants of these workshops have shown proven health benefits.
-Call the OFA to reserve your spot!
+Come with a friend!!
+There is still time to call the OFA and reserve your spot!
 845-340-3456